 - Voice: Is call quality meeting SLAs?
 Is DiffServ handled correctly?

 - Network: What network issues exist?
 Where are issues located?
+Is there an outage in my upstream ISP provider?

 - Routing: Can traffic reach the correct network?
 Is the path optimal?